isomerpages/seab-corp/news/press-releases/_posts/2017-12-18-post-Release of The 2017 Singapore Cambridge GCE N(A) and N(T) Level Examination Results.md

 <p>PROGRESSION PATHWAYS FOR NORMAL (ACADEMIC) STUDENTS</p>
 <p>7.
 Firstly, Secondary 4 N(A) students who had sat for the GCE N(A)-Level
-Examinations in 2017 and obtained an ELMAB3 aggregate of not exceeding 19 points2 will have the option of applying for the Direct-Entry Scheme to Polytechnic Programme (DPP).</p>
+Examinations in 2017 and obtained an ELMAB3 aggregate of not exceeding 19 points<sup>2</sup> will have the option of applying for the Direct-Entry Scheme to Polytechnic Programme (DPP).</p>
 <p>8.
 The DPP prepares Secondary 4 N(A) students for progression into selected
-polytechnic diploma courses via a two-year Higher Nitec programme at the Institute of Technical Education (ITE).
-Under the DPP, students who successfully complete their Higher Nitec course and attain the minimum qualifying Grade Point Average (GPA) are guaranteed a place in a polytechnic diploma course mapped to their Higher Nitec course.</p>
+polytechnic diploma courses via a two-year <em>Higher Nitec</em> programme at the Institute of Technical Education (ITE).
+Under the DPP, students who successfully complete their <em>Higher Nitec</em> course and attain the minimum qualifying Grade Point Average (GPA) are guaranteed a place in a polytechnic diploma course mapped to their <em>Higher Nitec</em> course.</p>
 <p>9.
 About 1,200 DPP places will be offered across all three ITE Colleges.
 Applications for the DPP will open on 18 December 2017.
 For more information, please refer to http://www.ite.edu.sg/wps/portal/definitely-des/.</p>
 <p>10.
 Secondly, Secondary 4 N(A) students who sat for the GCE N(A)-Level
-Examinations in 2017 and obtained an ELMAB3 aggregate not exceeding 11 points3 will also have the option of applying for the Polytechnic Foundation Programme (PFP).</p>
+Examinations in 2017 and obtained an ELMAB3 aggregate not exceeding 11 points<sup>3</sup> will also have the option of applying for the Polytechnic Foundation Programme (PFP).</p>
 <p>11.
 The PFP is a one-year foundation programme at the polytechnics that
 offers a practice-oriented curriculum taught by polytechnic lecturers, to prepare students for entry into the relevant polytechnic diploma courses.